Ario-Inc/ArioLampFirmware/README.md

 Disassembling your Ario lamp or modifying the firmware on it voids your warranty.

 Download and use the following firmware only if you feel you have the skill to do so.
-We are not able to support any products that have been modified in any way by our end users without a fee.
+Ario cannot support any products that have been modified in any way by our end users without a fee.